winnie-netcloud/askbot-devel/askbot/doc/source/mysql-to-postgres.rst

 After that change your database engine to Postgresql in settings.py and do::

-    python manage.py syncdb --migrate --noinput #create the database structure python manage.py loaddata  data.json
+    python manage.py migrate --noinput #create the database structure python manage.py loaddata  data.json

 .. note::
     This won't work with large datasets because django will load all your data into memory and you might run out of memory if the site data is too large.

     This process can produce warnings that can be ignored.